blepping/comfyui_jankdiffusehigh/README.md

 # It's same to enable this on non-Nvidia GPUs, it just won't do anything.
 enable_cache_clearing: true

+# Ensures the model is loaded in memory.
+May be set to one of the following:
+#   null (value, not string), disable, normal, normal_unload, lowvram, novram
+# If you find you are running out of memory on large models like Flux, try setting it to
+# lowvram or novram.
+ensure_model_mode: normal

 # Number of times to restart guidance steps.
 (Does a restart back like restart sampling.)
 guidance_restart: 0
 # Factor for noise added during guidance restarts.